-All Accessory Parking spaces shall be leased or sold separately from the rental or purchase fees for use for the Life of the Development Project, so that residents or tenants have the option of renting or buying a parking space at an additional cost, and would, thus, experience a cost savings if they opt not to rent or purchase parking.
+All Accessory Parking spaces shall be leased or sold separately from the rental or purchase fees for use for the Life of the Development Project, so that residents have the option of renting or buying a parking space at an additional cost, and would, thus, experience a cost savings if they opt not to rent or purchase parking.

-LOCATION A POINTS:

-One point if the residential neighborhood parking rate is greater than 0.95 or non-residential neighborhood parking rate is greater than 1.4 OR;

-Two points if the residential neighborhood parking rate is greater than 0.80 and less than or equal to 0.95 or non-residential neighborhood parking rate greater than 1.0 and less than or equal to 1.4 OR;
+LOCATION A POINTS: One point if the residential neighborhood parking rate is greater than 0.95.
+1 LOCATION B POINTS: Two points if the residential neighborhood parking rate is greater than 0.80 and less than or equal to 0.95.
+2 LOCATION C POINTS: Three points if the residential neighborhood parking rate is greater than 0.65 and less than or equal to 0.80.
+3